Invoke-Command Powershell Usage Examples + Remote execution

 }

-Argument can’t be used with quotations “” inside the Script Block, so if you need your argument as a string – better use it in the argument itself or in a variable.
-For example, you want to add Computer Account “RoomComputer001” to Local Administrators Group of “KitchenComputer001”:
+You cannot use the argument with quotations (“”) inside the Script Block.
+If you need your argument as a string, use it in the argument itself or a variable.
+For example, you want to add Computer Account “RoomComputer001” to the Local Administrators Group of “KitchenComputer001”:

 $Computer = "KitchenComputer001"